didgeoridoo/didgeoridoo.github.io/_posts/2014-02-18-thoughts-on-blogging-with-jekyll.markdown

 categories: complaints
 ---

-Twenty-four blissful hours ago, I built and launched a new webpage using Jekyll, hosted on [Github Pages](http://pages.github.com).
+Twenty-four blissful hours ago, I built and launched a new webpage.
 You may be familiar with it; it's the one you're currently reading.
+It's my first foray into blogging using Jekyll, hosting through [Github Pages](http://pages.github.com).
 DNS propagation issues aside, I was excited about the launch.

 "Perhaps", I thought, "I will write more if I have a nice-looking, personal place to do it!
 The publishing process seems easy.
 You just... something...
 Markdown... and... git push?
 Whatever, I'll figure it out."